 Schedule of Studies

-To certify as a major pursuing any degree in music, students must meet the following criteria:
+To be admitted as a major pursuing any degree in music, students must meet the following criteria:

-In addition the College of Education requires 2.5 gpa and C or better in each course listed for the major, minor and professional core, plus a 2.5 cumulative gpa, of students certifying in any of the Bachelor of Music in Music Education curricula.
+In addition, for student advancing in any of the Bachelor of Music Education degrees, the College of Education requires 2.5 GPA and C or better in each course listed for the major, minor and professional core, plus a 2.5 cumulative GPA..

-As indicated in the requirements listed under the various majors and options for the Bachelor of Music degree and the Bachelor of Arts degree in Music, each student must satisfactorily complete all music courses with a minimum 2.5 gpa and a grade of C or better in each music course.
+As indicated in the requirements listed under the various majors and options for the Bachelor of Music degree and the Bachelor of Arts degree in Music, each student must satisfactorily complete all music courses with a minimum 2.5 GPA and a grade of C or better in each music course.
 Each student is required to pass the piano proficiency exam and the junior and/or senior qualifying exam, with the exception of those students enrolled in the Bachelor of Arts degree (the B.A. degree requires completion of MUS 182 with a C or better).
-Students must also complete the General Education Requirements plus those for the College of Arts and Sciences.
+Students not passing the Senior Qualifying Exam (or Junior if applicable) after the second attempt may not continue as music majors.
+Students must also complete the University's UCORE requirements, plus additional College of Arts and Sciences requirements.

 - View Full Unit Information